cjmartin/launchcalendar.org/_posts/2025-05-07-falcon-9-starlink-group-6-93.md

 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 6-93"
 description: >-
   SpaceX Falcon 9 launched 28 Starlink V2 Mini satellites (Starlink 6-93) to low
   Earth orbit from SLC-40, Cape Canaveral SFS.
-This mission marked another step in expanding the Starlink broadband constellation, with the reusable booster B1085 completing its seventh flight and landing on the droneship 'Just Read the Instructions'.
-The launch was originally scheduled for May 3, 2025, and was rescheduled to May 6, with backup windows extending into May 7.
+The reusable Falcon 9 booster B1085 completed its seventh flight and landed on the droneship 'Just Read the Instructions'.
+This mission continued the growth of the Starlink broadband constellation and marked SpaceX's 250th launch from SLC-40.
+The launch was originally scheduled for May 3, 2025, rescheduled to May 6, and occurred at 01:17 UTC on May 7.
 tags:
   - Falcon 9
   - Starlink Group 6-93